upengareri/devops/kodekloud/kubernetes_basics/kubernetes_notes.md

 - And then come kubernetes object that comes higher up in hierarchy and provides us the capabilities to
     - upgrade underlying instances seamlessly using `rolling updates`
     - `undo change` (rollback if something went wrong on upgrade), `pause` and `resume` changes (to make all changes together in all instances) as required
-- Everything in k8s deployment object is same as replicaset except the kind value which changes to __"Deployment"__
+- The syntax of deployment object is same as replicaset except the kind value which changes to "Deployment"
 - `kubectl create -f <deployment-definition.yml>` to create deployment object
 - `kubectl get deployments` to get deployment object
 - `kubectl get all` to get all objects i.e deployment, replicaset, pods